ni/monodrive-documentation/docs/LV_client/utilities/mono_parse_map_data.md

 ### Description

-Parse the map information depending on if this is in array format or geojson format.
+Parse the map information depending on if this is in array format or GeoJSON format.

 For technical support contact us at <b>support@monodrive.io</b>